metaleap/vscode-appz/libs/go/readme.md

 	// If the input value should be hidden.
 Defaults to false.
 	Password bool `json:"password,omitempty"`

-	// An event signaling when the value has changed.
-	OnDidChangeValue func() Event `json:"-"`

-	// An event signaling when the user indicated acceptance of the input value.
-	OnDidAccept func() Event `json:"-"`

 	// Buttons for actions in the UI.
 	Buttons []QuickInputButton `json:"buttons,omitempty"`

-	// An event signaling when a button was triggered.
-	OnDidTriggerButton func() Event `json:"-"`

 	// An optional prompt text providing some ask or explanation to the user.
 	Prompt string `json:"prompt,omitempty"`